Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling: Results

 \subsection{Artificial datasets}

 To illustrate the TMC learning strategy, we will first analyze the learning process of artificial datasets.
 At a second stage, we will move to real clustered datasets.
 We will consider 2 different high-dimensional datasets having $N_\mathrm{v}=1000$ visible variables both.
-The first one, consists of two clusters supported on a one-dimensional subspace given by the vector $\bm{u}=\bm{1}/\sqrt{N_v}$.
+The first one, consists of two clusters supported on a one-dimensional subspace given by the vector $\bm{u}=\bm{1}/\sqrt{N_\mathrm{v}}$.
 The second, is made of three separated clusters supported on a two-dimensional subspace.
-Both datasets were created to exaggerate a clustered nature, this means that, points are generated so they form compact clusters separated by large empty regions.
-In both cases, points can be easily split up in clusters by projecting the dataset on the first ($\bm \omega_0$, for the 1D case) or the first 2 ($\bm \omega_0$ and $\bm \omega_1$ for the 2D case) principal components of the dataset.
+In both cases not only one (or two directions) is sufficient to separate the clusters, but they also lie in a low-dimensional subspace: their extension to the other dimensions is only due to the noise in the creation of the dataset.
+Both datasets were designed to exaggerate a clustered nature, this means that, points are generated so they form compact clusters separated by large empty regions.
+In both cases, points can be easily split up in clusters by projecting the dataset on the first ($\bm \omega_0$, for the 1D case) or the first two ($\bm \omega_0$ and $\bm \omega_1$ for the 2D case) principal components of the dataset.

-In this type of datasets, we expect that a simple spin-flip-type MCMC algorithm, fails dramatically to sample ergodically a correctly trained RBM, because jumping from one cluster to another requires surpassing a very large free-energy barrier (note that the region between clusters has essentially zero probability by construction).
-Such a problem should, in practice, make the task of learning a good RBM, impossible in this kind of datasets.
-Indeed, one would need a prohibitive number of MC sweeps to compute the negative term of the gradient, and chains would never reach equilibrium even with standard methods such as PCD.
+For this type of datasets, we expect a simple spin-flip type MCMC algorithm to fail dramatically when it comes to sampling ergodically a correctly trained RBM, because jumping from one cluster to another requires surpassing a very large free energy barrier (note that the region between clusters has essentially zero probability by construction).
+Such a problem is likely to make learning a good RBM on this type of dataset impossible in practice.
+Indeed, one would need a prohibitive number of MC sweeps to compute the negative term of the gradient, and the chains would never reach equilibrium even with standard methods such as PCD.